sc-ventures/cloudbreak-documentation/docs/trouble-cb.md

 .
 Error: org.apache.ambari.server.controller.spi.NoSuchResourceException: The specified resource doesn't exist: Stack data, Stack HDP 2.6.0.3 is not found in Ambari metainfo```

 For correct blueprint layout, refer to the [Ambari cwiki](https://cwiki.apache.org/confluence/display/AMBARI/Blueprints) page.

-#### Connection Timeout: Ports Not Open

-In the cluster installation wizard, you must specify on which node you want to run the Ambari server.
-Cloudbreak communicates with this node to orchestrate the installation.

-A common reason for connection timeout is security group misconfiguration.
-Cloudbreak allows configuring different security groups for the different instance groups; however, there are certain requirements for the Ambari server node.
-Specifically, the following ports must be open in order to communicate with that node:

-* 22 (SSH)
-* 9443 (two-way-ssl through nginx)

 #### Recipes: Recipe Execution Times Out